aragubas/PluginManagerExample/PluginManagerExample/Plugins/README.txt

-﻿This folder contains all plugins' source files.
+﻿This directory contains all plugin files!